Boubacar Kamara: Marseille

 In September 2005, "Bouba", aged 5, entered the Olympique de Marseille Academy where he progressed through all the categories.
 He eventually became the captain of the U19 team that made its way to the final of the Coupe Gambardella.
 At the age of 16, he was promoted to Marseille's reserve team, also making his debut with the senior team.
 As coach of the reserves, Jacques Abardonado made him a regular starter.

 Kamara made his debut as a professional side on 13 December 2016 against Sochaux in a Coupe de la Ligue match.
 He started the match and was replaced by Hiroki Sakai in the 82nd minute of a 1–1 (4–3) away loss on penalties.
 He scored his first professional goal on 5 February 2019, a header in a 1–0 home Ligue 1 victory over Bordeaux.

-Kamara went onto play 170 times for his boyhood club, under several different managers - being utilised mainly as a defensive midfielder, but also featuring as a right-back, left-back, central midfielder and right-sided midfielder.
+Kamara went onto play 170 times for his boyhood club, under several different managers – being used mainly as a defensive midfielder, but also featuring as a right-back, left-back, central midfielder and right-sided midfielder.

 Aston Villa

-On 23 May 2022, it was announced that Kamara had signed a five-year contract with English Premier League club Aston Villa ahead of the expiry of his Marseille contract on 1 July.
+On 23 May 2022, it was announced that 22-year-old Kamara had signed a five-year contract with English Premier League club Aston Villa ahead of the expiry of his Marseille contract on 1 July.
 He made his Aston Villa debut on 6 August 2022, in a 2–0 defeat to AFC Bournemouth.
-On 16 September 2022, during a 1–0 victory over Southampton, Kamara jarred his knee in a tackle with Mohamed Elyounoussi - the subsequent ligament strain ruled Kamara out until November, meaning that he missed the 2022 FIFA World Cup.
+On 16 September 2022, during a 1–0 victory over Southampton, Kamara jarred his knee in a tackle with Mohamed Elyounoussi – the subsequent ligament strain ruled Kamara out until November, meaning that he missed the 2022 FIFA World Cup.
 Kamara returned to the pitch slightly ahead of schedule on 6 November 2022, in a 3–1 victory over Manchester United.

+On 27 September 2023, Kamara scored his first goal for Aston Villa in a 2–1 EFL Cup defeat to Everton.

+On 11 February 2024, Kamara suffered another knee injury in a league defeat to Manchester United, this time a more serious ACL injury that was expected to leave him sidelined for the rest of the season at the shortest.

+Kamara returned to football on 5 October 2024, playing 45 minutes for Aston Villa's Under-21 team in a Premier League 2 game against Newcastle United.
+He made his full return to the first team on 22 October 2024, as a substitute in a 2–0 UEFA Champions League victory over Bologna.

+On 16 May 2025, Kamara scored his first Premier League goal for Aston Villa during a 2–0 win against Tottenham Hotspur.

+On 24 July 2025, Kamara signed a new contract with Aston Villa, lasting until 2030.